Today's stock tips by Sudarshan Sukhani, Mitessh Thakkar

-The Indian market is expected to start the week on a negative note following losses in global peers.
-The trend on SGX Nifty also suggested a negative start for the broader index in India.
-The Nifty futures were trading 196 points or 1.24 percent lower at the 15,554 level on the Singaporean Exchange.
+Indian indices are likely to open near record highs on Tuesday tracking gains in Asian peers.
+The SGX Nifty was also trading over 100 points higher near 15,850 indicating a positive opening for the Indian markets.
+Stocks including Indian Bank, Info Edge will be in focus.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com

-—Sell Cummins with a stop loss of Rs 841, target at Rs 823
+—Sell Havells with a stop loss of Rs 995, target at Rs 970

 Mitessh Thakkar - mitesshthakkar.com

-—Sell Granules India with a stop loss of Rs 315.5, target at Rs 297
+—Buy Bandhan Bank with a stop loss of Rs 334, target at Rs 359

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.